Peloton Spin Bike Alternatives – How to Setup Your Indoor Bike for Group Spinning Classes or Virtual Group Rides on a Budget

 Zwift is a popular solution which lets you ride virtually with a group on your choice of outdoor rides.
 You are able to choose a route that suits your mood and experience level, and ride with or compete against others.

-Getting everything set up is pretty straightforward.
+Getting everything set up might take a bit of thinking/planning, but it is possible.
 Here’s a summary of what you’ll need.

 Your choice of either a: